-In the case of teleworking, Article L. 1222-9 of the French Labour Code extends the protection from accidents at work to work-at-home employees also: "accidents occurring at the location where teleworking is performed during the teleworker's working hours are presumed to be an accident at work within the meaning of Article L. 411-1 of the French Social Security Code".
+In the case of teleworking, Article L. 1222-9 of the French Labour Code extends the protection against accidents at work to teleworking employees also: "accidents occurring at the place where teleworking is performed during the teleworker's working hours are presumed to be an accident at work within the meaning of Article L. 411-1 of the French Social Security Code".